A Structured Nonparametric Framework for Nonlinear Accelerated Failure Time Models (KAN-AFT): Simulation Study and Data Analysis

 \subsection{German Breast Cancer Study Group (GBSG) Data}

-The GBSG data set contains patient records from a 1984-1989 trial conducted by the German Breast Cancer Study Group (GBSG) \citep{royston2013external} of 720 patients with node positive breast cancer and it retains the 686 patients with 387 censored observations with complete data for the prognostic variables.
-The main prognostic variables (covariates) in the data are grade:tumor grade, nodes:number of positive lymph nodes, pgr:progesterone receptors (fmol/l), and er:estrogen receptors (fmol/l).
+The German Breast Cancer Study Group (GBSG) dataset arises from a multicenter clinical trial of patients with node-positive breast cancer \cite{royston2013external}.
+The analysis retains 686 patients with complete covariate information, among whom approximately 56\% are right-censored.
+The outcome of interest is recurrence-free survival time, defined as the time to first recurrence, death, or last follow-up.
+We consider five prognostic covariates: age ($z_1$), tumor size ($z_2$), number of positive lymph nodes ($z_3$), progesterone receptor level ($z_4$), and estrogen receptor level ($z_5$).

-We fit KAN-AFT model for the GBSG data and compared train and test C-index with parametric AFT and DeepAFT.
-The The performance comparison is presented in Table \ref{tab:model_comparison4}.
-KAN-AFT model using Buckley James and transform method achieve higher C-index than parametric AFT and DeepAFT models in both training and test sets.
-Here the proportional hazard assumption of the Cox model is valid but KAN-AFT is also suitable for the data since it does not consider any assumptions and deals with complex relationships.